XDM3 configuration examples

 colDel

-The column delimiter to split your columns in the input CSV file.
+The column delimiter used to split columns in the input CSV file.

 ;